 Do you struggle to find and keep Peace of Mind?
 For me, it feels like a daily battle.
 I start out well, thankful and quiet with God, but them little people wake up, hubby texts something stressful, dishes fill the sink, piles of clothes seem to multiply, emails flood in… and my peace goes out the window.
-My thoughts get all filled up with stress and thoughts of Praising God with my life and thoughts… well they are harder to do.
+My thoughts get all filled up with stress and thoughts of Praising God… well they are harder focus on.
 Can you relate?

 “Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise,dwell on these things” (Philippians 4:8 NASB).

 If anything is Worthy of Praise or is Praiseworthy

 How often do you ask yourself:

 Does this thought lead me toward worship or praising God?

 I can’t remember ever asking those things outside of Church for most of my life.
 Then A pastor on the radio challenged me (yes it felt very personal) to allow Praise to bring Peace of Mind even if you struggle with Anxiety.